mougino/basica/manual.md

 *First_Name$*, *Street$* and *A$* are all string variable names.

-basica variables do not need to be declared (except if you want them [GLOBAL]()).
+basica variables do not need to be declared (except if you want them [GLOBAL](#global)).
 This is a big difference with Visual Basic, PowerBasic and FreeBasic: in basica, any new variable name is considered a valid variable.
 If you use a numeric variable without assigning it a value, it has the value 0.0.
 If you use a string variable without assigning it a value, its value is the empty string "".

 In detail, basica numbers are double-precision 64-bit IEEE 754 floating point numbers.
-Their range of values is 4.94065645841246544e-324d to 1.79769313486231570e+308d (positive or negative). basica strings are a series of 0 or more bytes (ASCII value 0-255) and can be encoded with different charsets, for different uses. by default basica strings are UTF-16 text strings, but you can convert ...
-(TODO)
+Their range of values is 4.94065645841246544e-324d to 1.79769313486231570e+308d (positive or negative). basica strings are a series of 0 or more bytes (ASCII value 0-255) and can be encoded with different charsets, for different uses.
+By default basica strings can either be UTF-16 `TEXT` strings or ISO-8859-1 byte buffers.

 <!------------------------------------------------------------------------------->
 # Text Files